UglyEgg/archarden/README.md

 - `--disable-ufw`: skip firewall configuration entirely.
 - `--skip-firewall-enable`: write UFW rules but do not enable them.
 - `--enable-linger`: enable lingering for the admin user (recommended for rootless Podman).
+- `--hostname <name>`: set the system hostname before other changes.
 - `--dry-run`: print planned actions without changing the system.
 - `--non-interactive`: fail if required inputs (like pubkey) are missing.